The Butterfly House – A One Bedroom Casita on a Budget

 Our Caretaker’s House at Brisas Del Alma

-Ok, I know you can barely see the house in this picture, but it’s just such a classic shot of me telling the dogs that they cannot eat our caretaker’s pet squirrel “Simon” (named for one of the chipmunks).
-You … Continue reading
+Ok, I know you can barely see the house in this picture, but it's just such a classic shot of me telling the dogs that they cannot eat our caretaker's pet squirrel "Simon" (named for one of the chipmunks).
+You can see a tiny bit of the house that our caretaker will move into once …

 Beach House Progress – Slow and Steady